Rbillon59/jmeter-k8s-starterkit/README.md

 To be able to get your result, a jmeter master pod must be in ***running state*** (because the pod is mounting the persistantVolume with the reports inside).

-*The master pod default behaviour is to wait indefinetly*
+*The master pod default behaviour is to wait until the load_test script is present in the pod*

 You can run